Our regular office hours are Monday - Thursday, 7:00 AM to 5:30 PM.

+2. Do I have to use the application printed by the Clerk’s Office in order to receive an absentee ballot?

 As long as the voter submits a written request, which includes a signature and the mailing address, a ballot can be issued.

-3. What is the Permanent Absentee Voter List?
+3. What is the Permanent Absent Voter Application List?